 Preventing and correcting hazardous conditions are major considerations of the park maintenance and renovation programs.
-It is a given that parks, playgrounds, and buildings are expected to be kept in good repair.
+Parks, playgrounds and buildings are expected to be kept in good repair.
 The issue of liability is very important and affects all aspects of operation.
-However, this is balanced by the department's mission, which is in part to build a healthy community by encouraging physical activity and active recreation.
+However, this is balanced by Parks & Community Services' mission, which includes building healthy community by encouraging physical activity and active recreation.
 Park users can be assured that they are using safe and well-maintained equipment when they recreate in a Bellevue park.

 Park security is a closely related topic.
 Park users' perceptions of safety and security are driven by their experience and observations of park maintenance as well as their interactions with other park users, along with historical legacies of lack of safety and access provided to diverse residents.
-On average, 95 percent of Bellevue residents report the safety of Bellevue parks being good or excellent.
+On average, 95% of Bellevue residents report the safety of Bellevue parks as good or excellent.
 Keeping this high rating is important.
 Parks perceived as safe places are more highly used than those considered unsafe.
-Higher levels of use builds a sense of safety as park users see other park users enjoying the park.
-Parks & Community Services maintains a comprehensive safety and security plan based on these key elements:
+Higher levels of use build a sense of safety as park users see other visitors enjoying the park.
+Bellevue Parks & Community Services maintains a comprehensive safety and security plan based on these key elements:

-- Park Rangers staff park visitor centers, provide patrol and park lockup, serve as guides and naturalists, identify maintenance problems and assist with special events and volunteer activities. - Lifeguards monitor swimming areas and ensure a safe environment. - Parks staff maintain close cooperation with Bellevue Police to regularly patrol parks at all times of the year. - Park maintenance crews report unsafe conditions and point out potential security issues. - Block Watch programs use neighbors as the "eyes and ears" for park security. - Private uniformed security is used as needed to help mitigate security concerns, such as vandalism, and report activities taking place after-hours.
+- Park Rangers staff park visitor centers, provide patrol and park lockup, serve as guides and naturalists, identify maintenance problems, and assist with special events and volunteer activities. - Lifeguards monitor swimming areas and ensure a safe environment. - Parks staff maintain close cooperation with Bellevue Police to regularly patrol parks at all times of the year. - Park maintenance crews report unsafe conditions and point out potential security issues. - Block Watch programs use neighbors as the "eyes and ears" for park security. - Private uniformed security is used as needed to help mitigate security concerns, such as vandalism and after-hours activities.